bitcointranscripts/bitcointranscripts/tabconf/2024/cluster-mempool-by-murch.md

 [Mark Erhardt]:
 Okay, so what do miners do right now?
 Actually, right now we do use this data structure with the multi-index.
-For each transaction, We have the ancestor set score on record, and we have the descendant set score on record.
+For each transaction, we have the ancestor set score on record, and we have the descendant set score on record.
 And we use those two indexes, one for the block building and one for the eviction.
 It is highly optimized, and it works fairly well.
 But there's a few issues with it.